iWinston/typeorm-plus/docs/select-query-builder.md

         .execute();
     ```

-* `RelationQueryBuilder` used to build and execute relation-specific operations [TBD].
+* `RelationQueryBuilder` - used to build and execute relation-specific operations [TBD].

 You can switch between different types of query builder within any of them,
-once you do it - you will get a new instance of query builder (unlike all other methods).
+once you do, you will get a new instance of query builder (unlike all other methods).

 ## Getting values using `QueryBuilder`

 To get a single result from the database,
-for example to get a user by id or name you must use `getOne`:
+for example to get a user by id or name, you must use `getOne`:

 ```typescript
 const timber = await getRepository(User)